AqeeAqee/pxt-RB-TFT1.8/README.md

+test OK with aqee ST7735S(red board with SD)

 # MakeCode Package for the RB-TFT1.8 (ST7735 1.8" TFT Display).

 This library provides a Microsoft Makecode package for the Joy-IT RB-TFT1.8 ST7735 module.